-The Healthiest Children’s Vitamins: 2019This post may contain affiliate links.
+The Healthiest Children’s Vitamins: 2020This post may contain affiliate links.
 Please read my disclosure.

-So what should you buy instead?
-What’s the healthiest multivitamin out there?
+So what should you buy?
+What’s the healthiest children’s vitamin out there?

 Luckily there are tons of options!
-Below is a list of my favorites: they all are made with natural ingredients, have no weird preservatives or any of the ingredients above added, and some even derive the vitamins from organic food sources which I absolutely love because they are better absorbed by the body that way.
+Below is a list of my favorites: they all are made with natural ingredients, have no weird preservatives or any of the ingredients above added, and a few even derive the vitamins from organic food sources which I absolutely love because they are better absorbed by the body that way.
 Most of these will have a tiny bit of cane sugar or fructose added, but as long as it’s less than 4g per serving it’s not a huge issue.
 A few vitamins on the list (like Llama Naturals Organic Gummies) are 100% organic and free of ALL allergens as well!

 Note: ALL of the vitamins I recommend below do NOT contain gelatin.
 They are all vegetarian friendly!